 Upgrading equipment and conducting training

-When implemented and executed properly, predictive maintenance is a cornerstone of a successful maintenance program.
+Around 65 percent of maintenance personnel surveyed in Reliable Plant's 2019 Predictive Maintenance Survey said they use predictive maintenance.
+When implemented and executed, predictive maintenance is a cornerstone of a successful maintenance program.

-While many maintenance programs employ a bit of both, there are several differences between predictive maintenance and preventive maintenance.
-Historically, preventive maintenance has involved regularly inspecting and performing maintenance on machinery, regardless of whether the equipment was in need of maintenance.
+While many maintenance programs use a bit of both, there are several differences between predictive maintenance and preventive maintenance.
+Preventive maintenance has involved inspecting and performing maintenance on machinery, regardless of whether the equipment was in need of maintenance.
 This maintenance schedule is based on either a usage or time trigger.
 For example, a heating unit is serviced every year before winter, or a car requires scheduled maintenance every 5,000 miles.

 While preventive maintenance is determined by using the average life cycle of an asset, predictive maintenance is identified based on preset and predetermined conditions of specific pieces of equipment, utilizing different technologies.
 Predictive maintenance also requires more investments in people, training and equipment than preventive maintenance, but the time savings and cost savings will be greater in the long run.